NeutralFace177/ProjectSandRemastered/README.md

   + Reproduction
   + ... and more along the way!
 + Several UI changes and keybinds for some of the functions.
-+ Possibly countless bugs from my own codetti or from updating it from a originally year-old version
++ Customizable modifiers that completely change the way the canvas handles certain elements.

-IMPORTANT NOTE: This version can get a bit laggier than the original, due to the canvas size increase and my own code quality not up to snuff with Josh Don.
+*IMPORTANT NOTE: This version can get a bit laggier than the original, due to the canvas size increase, more chaotic elements/features, and admittedly my own code quality not up to snuff with Josh Don.*

 More information can be found in GNLIST.md.
 You can read the original README.md below.